How it works

 - Strategy runs deeper.
 Holding periods, tax rates, order types, and portfolio diversification all matter.
 The longer you hold a winning position, the less you pay when you eventually sell.

-- Leagues have real stakes.
-When you compete in a league, the winner takes actual assets from the loser at season's end.
-Not just bragging rights.
-Commissioners shape the economics of the whole league.
+- Leagues are genuinely competitive.
+When you compete in a league, the final standings decide how each member's virtual StarCoin holdings transfer between accounts at season's end.
+Commissioners shape the economics of the whole league, all in-platform currency with no cash value.

 StarCoins